-Lear Corporation ("Lear" or the "Company") is a leading Tier 1 supplier to the global automotive industry.
-We supply seating, electrical distribution systems and electronic modules, as well as related sub-systems, components and software, to all of the world's major automotive manufacturers.
-At Lear, we are Making every drive betterTM by providing technology for safer, smarter and more comfortable journeys, while adhering to our values - Be Inclusive.
-Be Inventive.
-Get Results The Right Way.
+Lear Corporation ("Lear" or the "Company") is a global automotive technology leader in Seating and E-Systems, enabling superior in-vehicle experiences for consumers around the world.
+We supply seating, electrical distribution and connection systems, electronic systems, and software and connected services, to all of the world's major automotive manufacturers.

-We have 257 manufacturing, engineering and administrative locations in 39 countries and are continuing to grow our business in all automotive producing regions of the world, both organically and through complementary acquisitions.
-Our manufacturing footprint reflects more than 143 facilities in 22 low cost countries.
+We have 251 manufacturing, engineering and administrative locations in 38 countries.
+We continue to grow our business in all automotive producing regions of the world, both organically and through complementary acquisitions.
+We continue to restructure our manufacturing footprint to optimize our cost structure with 68% of our manufacturing facilities and 86% of our employees located in low cost countries.

-We use our product, design and technological expertise, global reach and competitive manufacturing footprint to achieve the following financial goals and objectives:
+Lear is built on a foundation and strong culture of innovation, operational excellence, and engineering and program management capabilities.
+We use our product, design and technological expertise, as well as our global reach and competitive manufacturing footprint, to achieve the following financial goals and objectives:

-- Continue to deliver profitable growth, balancing risks and returns; - Maintain a strong balance sheet with investment grade credit metrics; and - Consistently return excess cash to our stockholders.
+- Continue to deliver profitable growth, balancing risks and returns; - Invest in innovation to drive business growth and profitability; - Maintain a strong balance sheet with investment grade credit metrics; and - Consistently return excess cash to our stockholders.